mateusoli98/example-dotnet-dapper/README.md

 # example-dotnet-dapper
-CRUD example using .NET Core with Dapper
+CRUD example using .NET Core with Dapper and AutoMapper